ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/cluster-transaction/atomic-guards.markdown

 * **Atomic guards** are
   [compare exchange](../../../client-api/operations/compare-exchange/overview)
-  key/value pairs that RavenDB creates and manages automatically to guarantee [ACID](../../../server/clustering/cluster-transactions#cluster-transaction-properties) transactions in cluster-wide sessions.
+  key/value items that RavenDB creates and manages automatically to guarantee [ACID](../../../server/clustering/cluster-transactions#cluster-transaction-properties) transactions in cluster-wide sessions.
+  Each document will be associated with its own unique Atomic-Guard item.

 * Atomic Guards coordinate work between sessions that try to write on a document at the same time.
   Saving a document is prevented if another session has incremented the Atomic Guard Raft index,